smithara/MagGeo/README.md

 ### 1. Install Poetry

-MagGeo use Poetry a tool for dependency management and packaging in Python.
+MagGeo use **Poetry** a tool for dependency management and packaging in Python.
 It allows MagGeo to use the tested libraries/dependencies requeried.

-Open a Terminal, go to [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation), follow the install instructions that suits to your enviroment [OSX/Unix/Windows}.
+**Open a Terminal**, go to [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation), follow the install instructions that suits to your enviroment [OSX/Unix/Windows}.

-For instance on Febrary 2022 the command use was the following (We recommend to visit the previous link to make sure you get the rigth command):
+For instance on Febrary 2022 the command used was the following (We recommend to visit the previous link to make sure you get the rigth command):

 ```bash
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -